 Latest news from the publish-or-perish front:

-My new essay publication is to come out any moment:
+My new essay publication has come out:

 Astrid HAAS, “Prairie Promises, Lone Star Limits: Depictions of Texas in German Travelogues from 1830-1860.”
-In: Deutschland und die USA im Vor- und Nachmärz: Politik—Literatur—Wissenschaft.
-Jahrbuch Forum Vormärz Forschung 23, Ed.
+In: Deutschland und die USA im Vor- und Nachmärz.
+Politik—Literatur—Wissenschaft.
+Jahrbuch Forum Vormärz Forschung 23.
+Ed.
 Birgit Bublies-Godau and Anne Meyer-Eisenhut.
 Bielefeld: Aisthesis, 2018, pp. 235-253.

-What my articles is about:
+What my text is about: